 P.S.
 I’ll be exploring site speed in more depth in a couple of weeks so watch this space.

 Use a Great Caching Plugin

 Caching involves storing parts of your site so they only need to be loaded once instead of every time a user visits your site.
 Caching is especially helpful for your return visitors, as well as others who visit several pages of your site.

-W3 Total Cache is a popular caching plugin for WordPress used by sites like Mashable (their CTO created W3TC), Smashing Magazine, Web Designer Depot and WPBeginner.
+W3 Total Cache is a popular caching plugin for WordPress used by sites like Mashable (their CTO created W3TC), Smashing Magazine, and Web Designer Depot.
 The plugin promises a 10 times improvement in overall site performance when fully (and properly) configured.

 WP Super Cache is a more user-friendly alternative and you don’t need to be a server expert to set it up.